Uraniborg: Restoration

-In the 1950s, an excavation effort revealed portions of the original Uraniborg structure and the structure of the underground laboratory space Stjerneborg, which was intended to shield Brahe's instruments from meteorological interference.
+In the 1950s, an excavation effort revealed portions of the original Uraniborg structure and the structure of the underground laboratory space Stjärneborg, which was intended to shield Brahe's instruments from meteorological interference.
 Shortly after rediscovery, the external walls of the original place were reconstructed.
 A proposal was made to start the reconstruction of the original Uraniborg site during the 1980s.
-Restoration of the surrounding gardens began in 1985 with the goal of replanting of 16th-century garden.
+Restoration of the surrounding gardens began in 1985 with the goal of replanting of the 16th-century garden.
 Archaeological studies of the plant material were done by the Swedish University of Agricultural Sciences and the Landskrona Department of Culture in order to determine the plant type and location.

 Later in 1992, a reconstruction plan for around one-quarter of the ramparts was created.
 This reconstruction plan included details on the ongoing work that also included the investigation of the structures, the plant material, and acquisitions and forms during the 1580s and 1590s.
 The new site now includes a restored quarter of Brahe's original garden with plants and herbs laid out in beds that are also boxed in with a wooden fence.
 A fruit orchard was also placed within the center of the pavilion.
-The refurbished structure of Uraniborg and Stjerneborg have been incorporated into the Tycho Brahe Museum.
+The refurbished structure of Uraniborg and Stjärneborg have been incorporated into the Tycho Brahe Museum.
 The grounds include stops at the ruined paper mill and the replica lake that once powered the palace laboratory during the time of Tycho Brahe.
 The Museum is accessible from both Sweden and Denmark by boat.